raspberrypilearning/rpi-automate-tasks/en/step_4.md

 ## Run on a schedule

-Use a systemd timer to run your greeting.service every hour.
+Use a systemd timer to play your cheerful sound every hour.

 --- task ---